FortuneN/FineCodeCoverage/README.md

 Configuration is ( mostly ) determined from Visual Studio options, finecodecoverage-settings.xml files and project msbuild properties.
 All of these settings are optional.
 For options that have a project scope, these settings form a hierarchy where lower levels override or, for collections, override or merge with the level above.
 This is described in detail further on.

 Regardless of the coverage tool employed the process begins with FCC reacting to the test explorer in visual studio.
-One of the 3 coverage tools provides the coverage results that are presented as a single unified report in the Fine Code Coverage Tool Window.
-The report shows line and branch coverage and risk hotspots with the facility to open your class files, that will have coloured margins to indicate uncovered or partially covered code.
+One of the 3 coverage tools provides the coverage results and the results can be opened from buttons on the Fine Code Coverage Tool Window.
 This coverage is not dynamic and represents the coverage obtained from the last time you executed tests.
 When the coverage becomes outdated, you can click the 'FCC Clear UI' button in Tools or run coverage again.

 Details of how FCC is progressing with code coverage can be found in the Coverage Log tab in the Fine Code Coverage Tool Window with more detailed logs in the FCC Output Window Pane.
 If you experience issues then providing the logs from the output window will help to understand the nature of the problem.

+### Coverage Result Presentation
+### Report
+Present a single unified report in the Fine Code Coverage Tool Window.
+The report shows line and branch coverage and risk hotspots with the facility to open your class files.

+### Editor

+Coloured margins to indicate the coverage status of your code.

+If desired, lines can be highlighted too by setting the available Visual Studio options.
+Read on for more details.

+The colours can be controlled via Visual Studio / Tools / Options / Environment / Fonts and Colors / Text Editor / Display Items :

+Coverage Not Touched Area

+Coverage Partially Touched Area

+Coverage Touched Area

 ## Why use MS Code Coverage ?